Crags in Andalusia

 The cliffs of the Guadiaro River Natural Monument are home to real hanging natural gardens of dwarf palms (Chamaerops humilis) and wild olive trees (Olea europaea sylvestris).

-The Mediterranean rupicolous vegetation is quite diverse and harbours endemic species, many of them of high conservation value.
-Depending on their ecology, it is possible to distinguish plants growing on the cliffs (rupicol species) and the ones found at the base of the wall (saxicol plants).
-Curious groves of dwarf palm trees (Chamaerops humilis) and wild olive trees (Olea europaea sylvestris) that literally hang from some cliffs.
+This situation favors the existence of endemic species, many of them of high conservation value.
+A spectacular exemple is that of the recently described Gadoria falukei.
+Also note the curious groves of dwarf palm trees (Chamaerops humilis) and wild olive trees (Olea europaea sylvestris) that literally hang from some cliffs.).

 The high Mediterranean mountain of Sierra Nevada and its famous permanent lagoons (‘borregiles’).